 7. Utilize multi-factor authentication

 When it comes to cybersecurity, creating more layers of authentication is critical in preventing unauthorized access to your systems.
 The way it works is that in addition to requiring your password to log in, the system also asks for further aspects of identifying information.
-This could be anything from biometric data, such as your fingerprint or voice recognition, to what is known as possession factors, like sending a verification email to your phone to confirm your identity.
+This could be anything from biometric data, fingerprints or voice recognition to what is known as possession factors, like sending a verification email to confirm your identity.

 The more hoops that potential cybercriminals have to jump through, the less likely they will be able to penetrate your security.